New Las Vegas Stadium: 2023

 Three days after SB1 was approved, Bally's chairman Soo Kim told KTNV-TV that the Tropicana might not be razed for the ballpark until two years later into construction and that there was a scenario where part of the resort-casino could remain after the ballpark is complete.
 He also noted that the ballpark would include a new casino resort and a separate, adjacent sports-themed attraction.
 On June 21, the Athletics officially began the process of moving to Las Vegas by beginning an application to MLB.

 Two weeks after the bill's approval, the Athletics revealed that Bally's would provide 3 to 4 more acres of land on the Tropicana for the ballpark with plans to hire a design architect, a construction firm and a project manager amid concerns about its size.
 Clark County spokeswoman Jennifer Cooper said her county could not issue $120 million until other agreements were finalized and the Athletics deposit $100 million for the project.

 In July 2023, Steve Hill of the Las Vegas Convention and Visitors Authority (LVCVA) revealed that the Athletics would use just $340 million of the $380 million in public funding available to finance the new ballpark at the Tropicana.
 Two days later, Hill said that the Las Vegas Stadium Authority would meet on August 24 to detail the moving process.
 Brad Schrock, the head director of the Athletics' ballpark design, said that the project could have up to 33,000 seats.
-By July 27, Schrock also revealed that the ballpark would turn four acres of its site into a plaza similar to T-Mobile Arena.
+By July 27, Schrock also revealed that the ballpark would turn four acres of its site into a plaza similar to T-Mobile Arena, the current home of the National Hockey League's Vegas Golden Knights.
 Additionally, the Athletics announced that they would select Gensler or the joint bid by HNTB (which participated in the construction of Allegiant Stadium, the current home of the National Football League's Las Vegas Raiders) and Bjarke Ingels Group as the design team for the ballpark by November for the new renderings with the latter previously involved in the scrapped Howard Terminal ballpark plans in Oakland.